 In recent years, students have signed up in droves, responding to social media advertising campaigns.
 The school they end up attending differs widely from other online charter schools emerging across the country, with far fewer teachers per student — 1 for every 222 students last school year, according to state data — and fewer students taking and passing state exams.

 As enrollment at Indiana Virtual School ballooned, so did the school’s state funding, which is distributed on a per-student basis.
-Some of that money has gone to AlphaCom Inc., a for-profit company also founded and led until 2016 by Stoughton.
-Since 2011, AlphaCom has held multiple contracts with Indiana Virtual School totaling about $6 million to provide management services and office space.
+Some of that money has gone to AlphaCom Inc., a for-profit company also founded and led until June 2016 by Stoughton.
+From 2011 through mid-2015, AlphaCom held multiple contracts with Indiana Virtual School totaling about $6 million to provide management services and office space.
 A company run by Stoughton’s son also held a contract with the school.

 AlphaCom’s involvement was necessary for Indiana Virtual School to launch and has now waned, according to the school’s lawyer, Thomas Burroughs.
 He said the school’s “innovative” approach offers a last chance to students who would have no other way to graduate.
 Burroughs also defended the school’s graduation rate and student-to-teacher ratio.